 BIO 101 Topics in Biology (3) An in-depth examination of one biological topic that varies from semester to semester.
-Fulfills part of the natural science requirement for graduation but does not give credit toward a major in biology.
+Fulfills part of the cosmos requirement for graduation but does not give credit toward a major in biology.
 Repeatable.
 Every semester.
+Core, Cosmos option.